-The gray whale is an animal that measures 12 to 16 meters long its weight is between 20 to 35 tons.
-The gray whale belongs to a group of whales which have no teeth (baleen whales); they have instead keratin plates that hold the upper jaw.
-Keratin is a protein similar to the keratin or our nails or hair.
+The gray whale is an animal that measures 12 to 16 meters long and weighs between 20 to 35 tons.
+They belong to a group of whales with no teeth (baleen whales), they have instead keratin plates that hold the upper jaw.
+Keratin is a protein similar to the keratin in our nails and hair.
 These plates are known as "whales" and branch into flexible and ivory "combs" or "whiskers" measuring 50 inches long.

 Unlike other whales, gray whales feed on from the bottom of the ocean, their main food is small crustaceans (shrimp-like animals but smaller) and other small invertebrates.
-During the summer, when in the cold waters of the Arctic and Bering Sea, they feed on sandy bottoms, where they leave huge footprints or "bites" at the bottom of the sea, up to 18 hours a day devoted to this activity.
+During the summer, when in the cold waters of the Arctic and Bering Sea, they feed on sandy bottoms, where they leave huge footprints or "bites" at the bottom of the sea, spending up to 18 hours a day in this activity.

-Migrating gray whales is considered the longest of any mammal.
+Migrating gray whales are considered the longest of any mammal.
 They travel about 16,000 miles over 6 months from the Arctic to Baja California in organized groups to breed and take refuge from the cold of the north.
-During their migration whales can swim without stopping for periods of 20 hours at a speed of 4 knots (about 7 miles per hour), but if they are bothered they reach 10 knots or faster.
+During their migration, whales can swim without stopping for periods of 20 hours at a speed of 4 knots (about 7 miles per hour), but if they are bothered they reach 10 knots or faster.

 During migration following the contours of the coast to 50 feet deep, you can see groups that are closer to the coastline.
-Thanks to their extraordinarily developed sense of hearing, whales can know how far they are from the bottom of the sea and, thus, avoid running aground in shallow waters.
-They have developed a system that works well as sonar which helps them to be oriented in their navigation; they emit sounds that are spread by water and sound waves, so the whales are able to listen to these sounds and thus, able to navigate and find their way around.
+Thanks to their extraordinarily developed sense of hearing, whales can know how far they are from the bottom of the sea and, thus, avoid running around in shallow waters.
+They have developed a system that works well as sonar which helps them to be oriented in their navigation; they emit sounds that are spread by water and sound waves, so the whales are able to listen to these sounds to navigate and find their way around.

 Their body is covered by a thick layer of fat that allows them to maintain body temperature between 36 and 37 degrees Celsius (similar to humans) even in very cold waters.
 Their kidneys are about three feet long and weigh 70 kilograms; gray whales have a very efficient system for filtering water, discard the salt in the urine and incorporate water into the blood.

-Material provided by the Education Coordinating Group Pro Esteros of Ensenada, Baja California.
+*Material provided by the Education Coordinating Group Pro Esteros of Ensenada, Baja California.